 It is important that all medications be taken as prescribed after kidney transplant surgery.
 It is also helpful for patients to be familiar with the side effects of their medications.

 Many cough and cold medications contain agents that can narrow blood vessels and raise blood pressure and creatinine levels.
-Please review the list of cold medications that do not have harmful effects on a transplanted kidney and may be purchased at the local drug store without a prescription.
+Please review the the list of safe over-the-counter medications that do not have harmful effects on a transplanted kidney and may be purchased at the local drug store without a prescription.